shotgunsoftware/tk-houdini-mantranode/otls/README.md

 3. Launch Houdini from Shotgun using the Houdini version you wish to check for parameter updates on.

-4. Open a new scene on an Shot so that the Mantra node is loaded.
+4. Open a new scene on an Shot so that the Mantra node is loaded using Workfiles.

 5. Run the following script in the Houdini Python shell.
     ```python